RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonMac.rst

 First, we'll install Visual Studio Code, a general-purpose code editor.
 There are lots of great code editors out there, but we'll use Visual Studio Code in large part due to its nice Python extension, which includes a very useful debugger.

-To install Visual Studio Code:
+To install Visual Studio Code (VS Code):

 1. Go to `Visual Studio Code`_ and select the Mac platform to download.
 If the "Download for Mac" message is not displayed on the green button, select the Stable macOS package using the dropdown arrow).
 #.
 Double click the downloaded file and follow the installer instructions (the default selections are fine).
 #.
-Open Visual Studio Code and click "View", then "Extensions".
+In Terminal, run ``code`` to open VS Code.
+#.
+Select *View > Extensions* within VS Code.
 In the Extensions menu that will appear, you'll see an option named "Python" with a subheader of "Linting, Debugging(multi-threaded...)".
 Click the green "Install" button for this extension.
 #.
 Add Visual Studio Code to your dock, just as you did with Terminal above.

 Install Miniconda Python 3